Commutativity and Kleisli laws of codensity monads of probability measures: Commutativity of codensity monads and probability bimeasures

-If $(\mathbb{T},\varepsilon)$ is the pointwise codensity monad of a lax monoidal functor $K$, then it is exactly pointwise monoidal in degree $2$ (resp. $3$) iff condition $(ii)$ (resp. $(iii)$) of \hyperref[thm5.1]{Theorem 5.1} holds and is a pointwise Kan extension.
-Furthermore, if it is exactly pointwise in degree $0$, clearly condition $(i)$ holds.
-Hence exactly pointwise monoidal codensity monads are monoidal codensity monads.\\
+If $(\mathbb{T},\varepsilon)$ is the pointwise codensity monad of a lax monoidal functor $K$, then it is exactly pointwise monoidal in degree $2$ (resp. $3$) if and only if condition $(ii)$ (resp. $(iii)$) of \hyperref[thm5.2]{Theorem 5.2} holds and is a pointwise Kan extension.
+Furthermore, if it is exactly pointwise in degree $0$, then condition $(i)$ holds.
+Hence, exactly pointwise monoidal codensity monads are monoidal codensity monads.